sbougerel/spatial/README.md

 ## Installation

-Spatial is a header-only library and all you have to do is to copy the content of the 'src' folder in a folder named 'spatial' under the appropriate header directory for your project or your environment.
+Spatial is a header-only library and all you have to do is to copy the content of the `src` folder in a folder named `spatial` under the appropriate header directory for your project or your environment.

 Typically on Linux, this just means: